-Dry brushing in the morning will help kick-start your lymphatic system, which is your body’s network of tissues and organs that help rid the body of waste.
+Dry brushing in the morning will help kick-start your lymphatic system, which is our network of tissues and organs that help rid the body of waste.
 Stimulating your lymphatic system means improved waste removal and faster removal of toxins.

 It helps keep skin young

-As we age our bodies become less effective at shedding old skin cells, which can lead to dead skin cell build-up and a leathery look.
+As we age our bodies become less effective at shedding old skin cells, which can lead to dead skin cell build-up.
 By mechanically removing the old cells by dry brushing, you’ll be preventing the build-up for younger-looking skin.